core-wg/comi/draft-ietf-core-comi.md

 #### iPATCH example {#ipatch-example}

-In this example, a CoMI client requests the following operations:
+In this example, a CORECONF client requests the following operations:

   * Set "/system/ntp/enabled" (SID 1755) to true.